 The simile "flound'ring like a man in fire or lime" is particularly horrifying.
 It evokes the image of a body being consumed by flames or dissolving in acid.
 The use of concrete, visceral imagery brings the abstract horror of gas warfare into sharp focus.

 The image of "drowning" is powerful and disturbing.
-The gas fills the soldier's lungs, suffocating him from the inside.
+Think about it: the gas fills the soldier's lungs, suffocating him from the inside.
 The comparison to a "green sea" transforms the battlefield into a nightmarish underwater world.

 Stanza 3

 The third stanza shifts from the immediate experience of the gas attack to its lingering psychological impact.
-The speaker is haunted by the memory of what he witnessed.
+On the flip side, the speaker is haunted by the memory of what he witnessed.
 The phrase "helpless sight" underscores his inability to intervene, to prevent the suffering of his comrade.

 The horrific image of the dying soldier is replayed in the speaker's dreams.
 The words "guttering, choking, drowning" are visceral and onomatopoeic, evoking the sounds of a slow, agonizing death.
 The verb "plunges" suggests a desperate attempt to escape, but there is no escape from the speaker's memory.